 Therapy

-Therapy with LunaJoy is similar to other online platforms and you choose your availability.
-A brief mental health questionnaire is sent for you to complete prior to your appointment.
-There is a place to read all of the clinician’s bios, however, you cannot schedule your therapist from a directory.
+Therapy with LunaJoy is similar to other online platforms.
+After signing up and filling out basic info, including your phone number, email, and date of birth, a brief mental health questionnaire is sent for you to complete prior to your appointment.
+There is a place to read all of the clinician’s bios, however, you cannot schedule your therapist from a directory and instead you’re matched by the platform.
 The HIPAA-compliant link for telehealth can be used on mobile or desktop.
-I felt like my therapist was professional and supportive of my goals discussed for therapy.

 Medication Management

 It is important to know that medication management is not a requirement for going to therapy, and while I have been previously hesitant to try medication, I felt like my LunaJoy psychiatrist was able to listen and address my concerns.
-I teared up at the kindness and support received, that I trusted her recommendation to begin medication to help manage my symptoms.
+I teared up at the kindness and support I received, and I trusted her recommendation to begin medication to help manage my symptoms.

-Wellness
+Wellness Coaching

-LunaJoy wellness coaching costs $100 for new and follow-up sessions.
+LunaJoy wellness coaching costs $150 for first appointments and $125 for follow-up sessions.
 Wellness coaching differs from therapy as it focuses solely on the present and giving you strategies and tools to meet these goals.
 Therapy requires a diagnosis and often reviews your past to help identify patterns and behaviors.
-I did not personally try LunaJoy’s wellness coaching feature.

-Group Therapy
+Group Coaching

-The primary objective of these coaching groups is to facilitate education, skill building, and personal growth.
+The primary objective of LunaJoy’s coaching groups is to facilitate education, skill building, and personal growth.
 LunaJoy Group Coaching costs $35 per session and is not covered by insurance.
-Each group will vary in length but is generally 6-8 weeks long.
+Each group will vary in length but is generally 6–8 weeks long.
 You have to contact customer service or submit a form online to express your interest.

 Group topics include: